SekiguchiKai/Gomoku/README.md

 ### Gomoku Game
 1. Each player will put his/her move on board.
-2. player's order will be change at random ever terns.
+2. Player's order will be change at random ever terns.
 3. The player will be winner who arrange five moves in a continuous on the game board.

 ## Specifications of each classes.